As President Theodore Roosevelt said “We have but one flag: we must also learn one language, and that language is English”.

 Can you believe that it is 2017 and the United States of America still has no official language?

 Fortunately, Senator James Inhofe has introduced S. 678 to designate English to be the official language of The United States!
-Senators Tom Cotton, John Boozman, and Johnny Isakson were quick to cosponsor S. 678.
+Senators Tom Cotton, John Boozman, Johnny Isakson, and David Perdue were quick to cosponsor S. 678.

 Passage of this bill is important for all Americans, as untold millions will be saved in translation costs, safety issues will be promoted, and it will also encourage recent arrivals to assimilate into American culture in the spirit of E Pluribus Unum (from many, one).